KyaDLFiles/kyadlfiles.github.io/templates/technical/disc_files/!index.md

 **Total sectors**: 7
 **Area sectors**: 4
 **Partial sectors**: 3
-**Always loaded sections**: Elevator shaft connecting the assembly line and stealth section, and the other side including the bridge and surrounding level geometry
+**Always loaded sections**: Elevator shaft connecting the assembly line to the innermost section, and the other side including the bridge and some surrounding level geometry

 |Number|Type|Description|Loaded partial sectors|Shell elevator|
 |-|-|-|-|-|